Elissa (singer): 2022–present: E-Records, Ana Sekketen and YouTube channel controversy

-Personal life and political views

-In 2014, Elissa took to social media to condemn the atrocities committed by ISIS against minorities, stating "I'm Lebanese and I'm proudly Christian, shame on such people."
-Elissa is an outspoken advocate of women's rights in the Middle East.
+Other ventures

+Advocacy

 An advocate for breast cancer awareness, Elissa revealed her previously private diagnosis and defeat of an early stage of the disease with the release of her music video for "Ila Kol Elli Bihebbouni"; previously keeping it a secret from both the press and general public from her diagnosis in late 2017.
-The video ends with the following message: "I've recovered, I've beaten the illness and I won...
+The video ended with the following message: "I've recovered, I've beaten the illness and I won...
 Early detection of breast cancer can save your life...
 Don't ignore it, face it...
 Do it not only for yourself, but for your loved ones."
 Many applauded her for "breaking the taboo" of breast cancer awareness in the Middle East and therefore influenced and encouraged women to be checked for the disease.
 The hashtags #Elissa (اليسا#) and #To_All_Who_Love_Me (الى_كل_اللي_بيحبوني#) began to trend in Lebanon and surrounding countries in the Middle East.
 In October 2018, Elissa was chosen as an ambassador for a breast cancer awareness campaign in Beirut.

+Political views

+Domestic

 Elissa is a supporter of the Lebanese Forces party and its leader, Samir Geagea, backing him for the presidency before the election of Michel Aoun.

+Elissa had expressed support for the March 14 Alliance and opposition to the Syrian military presence in Lebanon.
+In 2018, she marked the anniversary of the Cedar Revolution by recalling her participation in the 2005 protests and stating that she remained committed to Lebanon's independence and freedom.
+In October 2019, Elissa joined the anti-government protests in Beirut, expressing support for demonstrators and criticizing Lebanon's political leadership and living conditions.
+In June 2021, she criticized Lebanese President Michel Aoun and politician Gebran Bassil in a tweet, accusing them of contributing to Lebanon's crisis.

+In May 2022, during an interview with MTV Lebanon, Elissa said that Israel was her enemy but argued that Hezbollah and Lebanese authorities had caused greater harm to Lebanon, criticizing the influence of armed groups in the country.
+In October 2024, Elissa called for the Lebanese Army to assume control over Beirut's southern suburbs and other areas of Lebanon, arguing that the country should be protected by the state rather than armed groups or militias, in reference to Hezbollah.